madvadi/madvadi.github.io/README.md

 *Figure 14: Convergence history of pressure residuals for the SA model on the fine mesh.*

-In figures 13 and 14, it is seen that the residuals have dropped and averaged out at 1e-11 for Ux, 1e-09 for Uy, and 1e-07 for pressure, hence this meets the critica for convergence for the medium mesh.

- Figures 15-17 shows the final values that each of the probes converged on by the end of the simulation plotted against the amount of cells used in the simulation.
-For all 3 variables, no sigificate change was found.
+In figures 13 and 14, it is seen that the residuals have dropped to 1e-10 for Ux, 1e-08 for Uy, and 1e-07 for pressure which has averaged out, hence this meets the critica for convergence for the fine mesh.
+However has the order of maginitude did not flateline, it is important to show the actually values staying considtance over the iterations.
+Hence, figures 15-17 shows the final values that each of the probes converged on by the end of the simulation plotted against the amount of cells used in the simulation.
+For all 3 variables, no sigificate change was found as the mesh was refined.

 ![SA Fine Pressure Residuals](plots/SA/AllLevelsVelocityProbes.png)